robtaussig/chess/README.md

 jest
 ```

-## How I used it from my server
+## How I use it from my server
-While it is not the cleanest code, I have a singly get endpoint that takes the board string as a param:
+While it is not the cleanest code, I have a single `GET` endpoint that takes the board string as a param:

 ```
 app.get('/chess/:board', (req, res, next) => {